Psst: looking to learn about running silent auctions? You might like our ultimate guide — check it out!

 Go ahead and set up your auction item tables as usual.
 Replace those awkward paper bid sheets with a page containing an item description and a QR code that will take them directly to the item in the event you’ve created.
-From there, they can make a bid, add the item to their favorites, or learn more about it.
+From there, they can make a bid online or through the Givi app, add the item to their favorites, or learn more about it.
 Alternatively, they can look over all your auction items while they’re at their table, in the drink line, or talking with friends.

-The upside of giving your in-person attendees this tool is that it frees them up to mingle and have fun at your event.
+The upside of giving your in-person attendees different ways to bid is that it frees them up to mingle and have fun at your event.
 If you’ve ever hovered over a bid sheet until the end of an event, you know how important this is!
-Instead of lurking around the item table, your bidders can opt into notifications when someone’s outbid them.
+Instead of lurking around the item table, bidders who use the Givi app can opt into notifications when someone’s outbid them.
 They can update their bid with a swipe of the thumb; they don’t even have to put down their drink.

 For off-site bidders

 If someone can’t attend your auction event but wants to bid on items, having a list of items available online is a godsend.
 They can register and check into your auction just like attendees.
 Instead of walking up and down the lines of auction items, they can scroll through the items you’ve already built.
 Placing and updating bids is just as easy for remote bidders as it is for in-person bidders, and app bidders receive the same in-app notifications as their friends at the event.